marghqx/marghqx/README.md

 ##  About Me

-Hey there!👋 I'm Marta, a Computer Science student with a curiosity that often leads me down random rabbit holes 🐇 - whether it's diving into code, breaking things, or just figuring out how stuff works.
+Hey there!👋 I'm Marta, a Computer Science student with a curiosity that often leads me down random rabbit holes - whether it's diving into code, breaking things, or just figuring out how stuff works.
 I'm looking for opportunities to gain practical experience and improve my software development skills.
-I enjoy tinkering with code, analyzing data, game design, software, web development and exploring new programming languages to see what breaks (and hopefully, fix it!) 🔍.
-I'm always open to a challenge and eager to collaborate on innovative projects! 💡
+I enjoy game design, tinkering with code, analyzing data, software, web development and exploring new programming languages to see what breaks (and hopefully, fix it!).
+I'm always open to a challenge and eager to collaborate on innovative projects :)

-If you have something interesting - don't hesitate to reach out! ✉️
+If you have something interesting - don't hesitate to reach out!

 ## 🔧 Skills